JeffMorhous/judoscale-content/configure-aws-ecs-with-terraform.md

 ### Creating a VPC

-The first real piece of infrastructure we'll add (just below the existing Terraform setup) is a Virtual Private Cloud, or VPC.
+The first real piece of infrastructure we'll add (just below the existing Terraform setup) is a Virtual Private Cloud or VPC.
 We'll use the [Terraform module for AWS VPC](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest), which makes things pretty easy.

 ```tf
 data "aws_availability_zones" "available" { state = "available" }